Responsiveness: Delays

 Long delays can be a major cause of user frustration, or can lead the user to believe the system is not functioning, or that a command or input gesture has been ignored.
 Responsiveness is therefore considered an essential usability issue for human-computer-interaction (HCI).
 The rationale behind the responsiveness principle is that the system should deliver results of an operation to users in a timely and organized manner.

-The frustration threshold can be quite different, depending on the situation and the fact that user interface depends on local or remote systems to show a visible response.
+The frustration threshold can be quite different, depending on the situation and the fact that the user interface depends on local or remote systems to show a visible response.

 There are at least three user tolerance thresholds (i.e.):